Two pathways to resolve relational inconsistencies: Methods

 The "correct" order in the task was determined by the identity of the relevant feature (color, size, or number), termed the \textit{predictive feature}, and whether this feature increased or decreased from left to right.
 To construct the training set, the predictive feature values were randomly selected from a uniform distribution over possible values for the left image.
 The corresponding values for the right image were then calculated by applying the rule parameter $\alpha$ to the left image's values.
 Non-predictive features were randomly selected from a uniform distribution for each image pair, remaining constant within the pair.

-For a certain value of $\alpha$, we constructed a training set that consisted of 160 image pairs that demonstrated that rule.
+For each $\alpha$ and a tested network, we constructed a training set that consisted of 160 image pairs that demonstrated that rule.
 To evaluate the performance of an ANN in this task, we tested its ability to classify the correct order of $32$ novel image pairs.
-In Figs. \ref{fig:task_eval}, \ref{fig:task_switch} and \ref{fig:concept_ada_ratio}, we averaged the classification accuracy of 100 ANNs and estimated the confidence interval based on the standard error.
+In Figs. \ref{fig:task_eval}a-b and \ref{fig:task_switch}b, we averaged the classification accuracy of 100 ANNs and estimated the confidence interval based on the standard error.

 In the main text of this paper, we presented the results when the predictive feature is the size.
-Similar results were obtained when the predictive features were color or number, and these are presented in the Supplementary Information (Figs. S1-S7).
+Similar results were obtained when the predictive features were color or number, and these are presented in the Supplementary Information (Figs. S1-S4).
+For full implementation of the task, see Images.py in the paper's GitHub site: \url{https://github.com/Tomer-Barak/relational_expectation_violations}